Figs0203/SpotifyScraper/README.md

 # Spotify Scraper
-Web scraper for collecting data of the most heard songs during a certain period of time.
+Web scraper for collecting data of the most heard songs over a certain period of time.